Hammarn/1MB335/Lab3.md

 **Question 7.** Does the fragment belong to a mitochondria?
 Does it belong to the species you are interested in?

-Repeat this which each of the contigs that you identified at the previous step (if you have identified many contigs, you can focus on the six most frequent ones).
+Repeat this with each of the contigs that you identified at the previous step (if you have identified many contigs, you can focus on the six most frequent ones).
 Keep track of the contigs which do belong to the mitochondria of your species of interest.

 ### Create a new fasta file with mitochondrial contigs